MiguelElGallo/mpzsql_azinfra/README.md

 4. Submit PR; include summary of secret / infra changes if any.

 ## License
-[Add license information here]

----
-Maintained by Ducklake Infra.
+MIT

-# DuckLake
+# MPZSQL

-A cloud-native data lake solution built with DuckDB, deployed on Azure Container Apps.
+A cloud-native data lake solution built with DuckDB/Ducklake, deployed on Azure Container Apps.

-## Overview

-DuckLake is a scalable data analytics platform that combines the power of DuckDB with cloud infrastructure.
-It provides:

-- **High-performance analytics** using DuckDB
-- **Cloud storage integration** with Azure Blob Storage
-- **PostgreSQL catalog** for metadata management
-- **Containerized deployment** on Azure Container Apps
-- **TLS encryption** with Let's Encrypt certificates
-- **Comprehensive logging** with Pydantic Logfire

 ## Quick Start